sagemath/trac_to_gh/Issue 1076.md

 # Issue 1076: some notebook css/javascript bugs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1076

 Original creator: was